ph4r05/devblog/_posts/2017-12-16-laravel-queueing-benchmark.markdown

 ## Method

 - There are always 10 workers (processing the jobs) started before the test.
 - Jobs being processed are empty - doing nothing.
-This way I meassure the job scheduling system overhead as the workers are competing over the jobs.
+This way I measure the job scheduling system overhead as the workers are competing over the jobs.
-- 10 000 Jobs are pregenerated on the job queue.
-During the pregeneration the Laravel is in the *maintenance* mode - not processing the jobs.
+- 10 000 Jobs are pre-generated on the job queue.
+During the pre-generation the Laravel is in the *maintenance* mode - not processing the jobs.
 - After the jobs are generated Laravel is switched to normal mode - jobs processing will start.
 - Sample the size of the job queue each 0.5 seconds.
 Measure the time needed to process 10 000 jobs.